William George Farndale

 1856

-William George Farndale son of William Farndale (small farmer of Brotton) and Jane Farndale formerly Scott (FAR00243) was born on 22 June 1856 and baptised on 13 July 1856 at Brotton (Brotton PR, BR & IGI).
-William George Farndale’s birth was registered in Guisbro District in the third quarter of 1856 (GRO Vol 9?d, page 395)
+William George Farndale son of William Farndale (a small farmer of Brotton) and Jane (nee Scott) Farndale (FAR00243) was born on 22 June 1856 (Birth Certificate) and baptised on 13 July 1856 at Brotton (Brotton PR).
+William George Farndale’s birth was registered in Guisborough District on 4 July 1856 (GRO Vol 9d, page 395).

 1861